oookevin53/Data-Analysis-and-Modeling/README.md

-# Exploratory Data Analysis and Modeling order predictions
+# Exploratory Data Analysis and Modeling

-EDA done for an undisclosed company.
+Exploratory Data Analysis and Modeling meal order predictions for an undisclosed company.